 Each of Sensor Unit contains a pair of inclinometers accurate to approximately 0.05° over a range of +/- 60 degrees) that measure the angular change, in degrees, in two orthogonal planes.
-A 900 mHz radio transceiver broadcasts the sensor readings and accepts cell (internal) or from an external 12V Battery Unit.
-Battery life with both internal battery packs fully charged is approximately 24 hours, and the external Battery Unit provides over seven days of normal and the external Battery Unit provides over seven days of normal (non-alarmed) operation.
+A 900 mHz radio transceiver broadcasts the sensor readings and accepts user commands.
+The Sensor Unit is powered either by 8 or 16 AA cell (internal) or from an external 12V Battery Unit.
+Battery life with both internal battery packs fully charged is approximately 24 hours, and the external Battery Unit provides over seven days of normal non-alarmed) operation.